top of page

 Research

 This project seeks to locate an alternative to personal autonomy—as a guiding standard of liberal education theory—that accommodates the limits of human cognition and the demands of liberal citizenship.
-To do so, it addresses a neglected Pre-Kantian discourse on individual freedom that privileges judgment as a civic-educational outcome.
+To do so, it addresses a neglected early-modern discourse on individual freedom that privileges judgment as a civic-educational outcome.
 I examine three thinkers—Locke, Rousseau, and Smith—who each develop a framework for the cultivation of judgment that focuses on the individual’s ability to make informed judgments and engage in self-directed behavior.
 The concept of judgment that emerges from this study can serve as an alternative benchmark for self-government in liberal education theory.

 Peer-Reviewed Publications

 Tennyson, Timothy T. 2022.
 “Cicero’s Romulus and the Crafting of Historical Exempla.”
-History of Political Thought, Vol 43.
-No. 1: 1-30.
+History of Political Thought, Vol 43, No. 1: 1-30.

 I examine Cicero’s use of Romulus as a historical exemplum in support of his theory of the ideal statesman.
 I compare Cicero’s characterization of Romulus in De Republica to the Romulus accounts advanced in Livy’s History of Rome and Dionysius’ Roman Antiquities to better understand the character and composition of this historical exemplum.
 An examination of Livy’s and Dionysius’ more comprehen- sive Romulus accounts reveals Cicero’s omission of character traits and actions that contradict his stateman ideal.
 By crafting an image of Romulus that largely conflicts with his portrayal in the collective cultural memory, Cicero attempts to re-shape the ‘traditional’ archetype of Roman statesmanship.